clemensv/xregistry-cli/docs/authoring_templates.md

-If the `--definitions` argument points to a URL or file name that returns/contains a fragment of a CloudEvents discovery document, such as a single `schemagroup` or `group` the generator will synthesize a full discovery document around the fragment and pass it to the template.
+If the `--definitions` argument points to a URL or file name that returns/contains a fragment of a CloudEvents discovery document, such as a single `schemagroup` or `definitiongroup` the generator will synthesize a full discovery document around the fragment and pass it to the template.

 ### Filters